imnotoriginal/pomadoro/README.md

 ## Info

-A simple pomodoro time management app
+A simple pomodoro time management app.
+See it in action here: https://pomadoro.now.sh/

 ## Technologies used in this project

-* Pure JS
-* HTML
-* CSS
+* HTMK & CSS & JS